 To find the exact point where it’s overwritten, a random string is written instead of A’s.

 import socket, string, random def randomword(length): letters = string.ascii_uppercase return ''.join(random.choice(letters) for i in range(length)) filler = bytes(randomword(3000), 'utf-8') print(filler) payload = b"OPTIONS rtsp://127.0.0.1/media.mp4 RTSP/1.0\r\nCSeq: %s\r\n\r\n" % filler sock = socket.socket(socket.AF_INET, socket.SOCK_STREAM) sock.settimeout(6) sock.connect(("192.168.1.10", 554)) sock.send(payload)

 The register is overwritten with the characters backwards due to little-endianess.

 Looking for the string “MMGS” in the text tells me 2009 bytes of padding is required and the next four bytes will be the value of PC.

 Now where do we return to?

-The research in 2017 abused an LFI in the uc-httpd webserver to bypass ASLR.
+The research in 2017 abused a directory traversal flaw in the uc-httpd webserver to bypass ASLR.
 This has been patched and my DVR firmware version isn’t vulnerable.
 I need to take advantage of the non-PIE compiled binary to exploit this bug.
 In simple terms, this means the binary itself executes from the same addresses.
 For example, the system function at 0x011ef4 will stay at 0x011ef4 while the system function from libc at 0xb6f12444 will change each time the program is run.

 A pointer to our RTSP request is stored in the R9 register.
 To execute a command with the system() function, it must be null terminated and in the R0 register.
 If we can move this address into R0 and call system, any command could be executed.